Powerful party joins Algerian army calling for Bouteflika's exit

-ALGIERS (Reuters) - An influential Algerian party on Wednesday backed the army’s call for President Abdel Aziz Bouteflika to resign - a managed exit plan that is unlikely to satisfy protesters demanding the overthrow of the entire political elite.
+ALGIERS (Reuters) - An influential Algerian party on Wednesday backed the army’s call for President Abdel Aziz Bouteflika to go in a managed exit plan that was quickly rejected by protesters demanding the overthrow of the entire political elite.

-The call from the National Rally for Democracy (RND), a member of the ruling coalition, came a day after the military - Algeria’s traditional kingmakers - said he should be declared unfit for office.
+The statement from the National Rally for Democracy (RND), a member of the ruling coalition, came a day after the military - Algeria’s traditional kingmakers - said Bouteflika should be declared unfit for office.

-Both announcements were a clear signal that the 82-year-old president - who has rarely appeared in public since suffering a stroke in 2013 - has little to no chance of staying in power in the North African country, an oil and gas producer.
+The announcements by two pillars of the establishment were a clear signal that the 82-year-old president - who has rarely appeared in public since suffering a stroke in 2013 - has little to no chance of staying in power in the North African country, an oil and gas producer.

-“This is a default solution following the failure of the negotiations on the departure of the President.
-It moves away from the democratic transition and approaches a framed succession,” said Hasni Abidi, a Swiss-based Algerian who heads a think tank.

-There was no immediate comment from leaders of five weeks of mass protests fueled by anger over allegations of corruption, nepotism and economic mismanagement that have tarnished Bouteflika’s 20-year rule.
+But the leaders of five weeks of mass protests fueled by anger over alleged corruption, nepotism and economic mismanagement said the plan still did not go far enough.

+“Protests will continue...
+Algerians’ demands include a change of the political system,” Mustapha Bouchachi, a lawyer and activist, told Reuters.

+“The implementation of Article 102 (the part of the constitution that covers declaring a president unfit for office) means that the symbols of the system will oversee the transition period and organize presidential elections,” he said.

-But the demonstrators - mostly lawyers and activists - have repeatedly said they would reject any orchestrated succession or military interference in politics and want a transition which will lead to a government by consensus.
+Protesters have repeatedly said they would reject any orchestrated succession or military interference in politics and want a transition which will lead to a government by consensus.

 The army’s powerful chief of staff, Lieutenant General Ahmed Gaed Salah, told officers in a speech broadcast on Tuesday, that the solution to the biggest political crisis since the army canceled elections in 1992 would be the exit of the president on health grounds.

-RND leader, Ahmed Ouyahia, said on Wednesday Bouteflika should quit under Article 102 of the constitution - which sets out procedures for leaders resigning and being declared unfit to rule.
+RND leader Ahmed Ouyahia issued a statement saying Bouteflika should quit under Article 102, which also covers presidential resignations.

-Saleh called on the country’s constitutional council to rule whether the president was fit for office.
+Salah called on the country’s constitutional council to rule whether the president was fit for office.
 Such a ruling would have to be ratified by members of parliament’s lower and upper house by a two-thirds majority.

 While the military has praised protesters, it remains highly sensitive to any signs of instability and Salah has warned he will not allow the demonstrations to lead to chaos.